projectcalico/calico/docs/calicoctl/commands/delete.md

 ### See also
 -  [Resources](../resources/README.md) for details on all valid resources, including file format and schema
--  [Policy](../resources/policy.md) for details on the Calico label-based policy model
+-  [Policy](../resources/policy.md) for details on the Calico selector-based policy model
 -  [calicoctl configuration](../general/config.md) for details on configuring `calicoctl` to access the Calico datastore.